Avoiding Whisker Fatigue in Cats

 The Incredible Whisker

 It’s hard to imagine a cat without a set of luxurious, adorable whiskers.
-However, these long, thick hairs are not there just to make your cat look cool.
 The primary function of whiskers is to serve as touch receptors that tell a cat a great deal about the world around them.

-Whiskers, also called tactile hairs or vibrissae, transmit information about a cat’s environment via tiny sensory organs known as proprioceptors.
-These organs are located at the base of each whisker and help cats orient themselves, navigate their environment in the dark, hunt for prey (by sensing air currents), and determine whether or not they can fit into a tight space.
+Whiskers transmit information about a cat’s environment via tiny sensory organs known as proprioceptors.
+These organs are located at the base of each whisker.
+They help cats navigate their environment in the dark, hunt for prey and determine whether or not they can fit into a tight space.

 Cat owners typically know when their cat is hungry.
 Constant meows, chirps, and the circling around your legs are often first clues.
 Yet, after all that fussing and the meal now in the bowl, it can be surprising and even frustrating when your cat decides not to eat it.